FactomProject/FactomDocs/developerSandboxSetup.md

   * Minimal setup
   * good for quickly testing APIs
   * Better feedback metrics
-  * Golang compilation of Factom not needed (can use precompiled factomd binaries)

 2. Run a test server and client
   * Much closer to production experience
   * Needed if multiple clients are used
   * Factom setup needed on two different computers
-  * Need to install Golang and modify and recompile factomd

 3. Run a Dockerized Factom sandbox
   * Zero setup